Health synchronization

 Sub streams contain the health check data that are processed by StackState.
 When working with health data from a distributed external monitoring system, multiple sub streams can be configured, each containing health snapshots from a single location.
 The data in each substream is semi-independent, but contributes to the health check states of the complete health stream.
 If a single location is responsible for reporting the health check states of the health stream, you can omit the sub_stream_id

 Health synchronization processes the ingested health data per substream.
-The repeat interval specified in the health payload is the commitment from the external monitoring system to send complete snapshots over and over to keep the data up to date on StackState.
+The repeat interval specified in the is the commitment from the external monitoring system to send complete snapshots over and over to keep the data up to date on StackState.
 This is helpful for StackState to be able to inform the user how up to date the health synchronization is running.